Thomas de Vallgornera: Life

 He was a member of the convent of Barcelona, and for some time, while Catalonia was subject to the French, was its vicar-general, about 1642.

 Works

 His principal work is a mystical theology first published at Barcelona in 1662 under the title Mystica theologia D. Thomae, utriusque theologiae scolasticae et mysticae principis, etc.

 Three years later, 1665, a new and augmented edition appeared.
 The second edition exceeded the first by eighty-five pages.
-The work having become rare and difficult to obtain, a new edition was brought out by the Dominican Father Berthier at Turin, 1890.
+The work having become rare and difficult to obtain, a new edition was brought out by the Dominican Jean Berthier at Turin, 1890.
 It contains the text of the original edition of 1662 in the body of the work, and the editions which appeared in the edition of 1665 in the form of added notes are given in an appendix.

 The doctrine of the book is the doctrine of Thomas Aquinas, of which the author writes in his prologue: